StarRocks/starrocks/docs/sql-reference/sql-functions/array-functions/array_generate.md

 - `start`: optional, the start value.
 It must be a constant or a column that evaluates to TINYINT, SMALLINT, INT, BIGINT, or LARGEINT.
 The default value is 1.
 - `end`: required, the end value.
 It must be a constant or a column that evaluates to TINYINT, SMALLINT, INT, BIGINT, or LARGEINT.
-- `step`：: optional, the increment.
+- `step`: optional, the increment.
 It must be a constant or a column that evaluates to TINYINT, SMALLINT, INT, BIGINT, or LARGEINT.
 When `start` is less than `end`, the default value is 1.
 When `start` is greater than `end`, the default value is -1.

 ## Return value